bhdicaire/Cisco88xxSetup/README.md

 <summary>Quick setup</summary>
 <br>
 1. Locate the phone that you need to set up.

- On the phone, press Settings > Status > Product Information, and look at the MAC address field.
+2. On the phone, press Settings > Status > Product Information
+	* Look at the MAC and IP address

  Access the Web-Based Configuration Utility
  Step 1 Step 2 Step 3